ine999/html-practice/README.md

 # html-practice

-This repo is my coding study of HTML
+This repo is my development practice of HTML